Key takeaways

 Three forces are working against your standard GA4 implementation right now.
 Each one independently causes significant data loss.
 Combined, they make client-side analytics unreliable as a single source of truth.

-Add up these three factors.
-Ad blockers take 30%.
-ITP corrupts Safari data.
-Consent rejection removes another 30-45%.
-The overlap between these groups isn’t total — some visitors have an ad blocker and would have rejected consent anyway — but the combined data loss is real and significant.
+The overlap between these groups isn’t total — some visitors have an ad blocker and would have rejected consent — but stacked, the data loss is real and significant.

 Client-side GA4